waweiwoowu/hanabi-competition/Hanabi_Live_Competition.md

     * Thus, you are more inclined to complete a game as you will receive bonus points for doing so.
 * Special Rules:  Depending on the event we may specify specials rules that will be stated in the event’s description

+(Idea: Have the score just be the score given.
+For Tie Breakers: # of turns, # of cards left in the deck, # of clues left).
+For Discussion)

 ### Victory Points
 * The number of victory points a team receives will be the average of their best 3 out of 4 games.
   * Example: You played 4 games and received scores of 20, 25, 18, 14